 Each year more and more international students make the choice to attend college in the United States.
-While there are many different scholarships available for international students, many still need to find additional financing to completely pay for school tuition and fees.
-Here’s what international students need to know about getting student loans for U.S. schools and how to apply:
+While there are many different scholarships available for international students, most will need to find additional financing to cover school tuition and fees completely.

 Student loans for international students are private loans offered by individual lenders.
 They are specialized loans that are offered to students who are studying within the United States.
 International students need to apply with a qualified cosigner and are encouraged to apply after they’ve obtained all other forms of school financing including scholarships and personal funds.
 Most international students will not be eligible to receive U.S. federal student loans.